Royal Burmese Armed Forces: Against European powers

 The Royal Burmese Army's performance vis-a-vis European forces grew worse as the technology gap grew wider.
 The greatest obstacle for the Burmese like with many other Southeast Asian kingdoms facing European powers was the European dominance of the seas.
-Aside from Arakan and Hanthawady, successive Burmese kingdoms had only riverine navies.
-Those navies could not challenge European ships and navies carrying troops and supplies.
+Aside from Arakan and Hanthawady, most Burmese kingdoms had only riverine navies.
+Those navies could not challenge seafaring European ships that could carrying hundreds of mens and supplies.

-Even in the matchlock era, the Burmese had difficulties facing European armies.
-The Burmese victory at Syriam in 1613, which drove out the Portuguese from Burma for good, came after a month's siege.
-The technological gap was still small.
+Even in the matchlock era, the Burmese had difficulties facing European armies though European forces were in defensive positions namely the Siege of Syriams first against the Portuguese in 1613 and later the French in 1756.

+The Avan victory at Syriam in 1613, which drove out the Portuguese from Burma for good, came after a month's siege.
 According to a contemporary account by Salvador Ribeyro, a Spanish captain that served with the Portuguese recounted that the Burmese were armed similarly to the European defenders in terms of small arms.
 The only technological superiority that the Iberian accounts claim was only their ships.
 In the flintlock era, mid-18th century, a small French contingent helped the Hanthawaddy garrison at Syriam hold out for 14 months before finally captured by Alaungpaya's forces in 1756.

 The Burmese put up the best fight in the First Anglo-Burmese War (1824–1826), the longest and most expensive war in British Indian history.
 The Burmese victory at Ramu had for a short moment led to shockwaves throughout British India.
 The Burmese were generally more successful during inland operations but were completely outmatched against naval support in the Battles of Yangon, Danubyu and Prome.
 Furthermore, unlike with the French and Portuguese, the British had a strong foothold in India which allowed the British to deploy thousands of European and Indian soldiers to reinforce their initial invasion.
 Some 40,000 to 50,000 British troops were involved during the First War alone.
 The campaign cost the British five million to 13 million pounds sterling (roughly 18.5 billion to 48 billion in 2006 US dollars), and 15,000 men.
 For the Burmese, however, it marked the gradual end of the country's independence.
 Not only did they lose their entire western and southern territories by the Treaty of Yandabo, a whole generation of men had been wiped out on the battlefield.
 Although the Burmese royal army was eventually westernized, it never managed to close the gap.
 After 30 years of growing technology gap, the outcome of Second Anglo-Burmese War (1852) was never in doubt.
 Lower Burma was lost.
 Another three decades later, the Third Anglo-Burmese War (1885) lasted less than a month.
 The entire country was gone.
 The remnants of the Burmese army put up a brutal guerrilla campaign against the British for the next decade.
 While the British were never able to establish full control of Upper Burma, they were nevertheless able to control much of the population centers and establish themselves firmly in the country.